brunobord/flask-blink1/README.md

 - Every other method available in the ``blin1-tool``, including optional arguments,
 - server response should mimic the BlinkControl HTTP server responses,
+- add a way to configure things (ports, prefixes, auth?)

 ## License